-The short answer is I looked toward the pioneers in the sustainable ethical fashion movement.
+The short answer is I looked toward the leaders in the sustainable/ ethical fashion movement.
 Who also happenedd to be two of our best selling partner brands, Tonle and Fair Anita.
 They from my perspective out of all of the brands who were really doing it differently and doing it now, literally changing the system and making a real difference without investment capital or big marketing dollars both do production in Cambodia.
 Tonle is not just a brand btw, they are a vertical operation and is who we are doing our first production with out of the gate.

 The longer answer is, I realized very early on that if I’m to use my skill set fully and if CURA is really going to drive change we need to actually produce in a way that can compete at scale.
 What I've discovered and I say this without documentation, by the way, just from conversations and observations, Cambodia is massively growing; foreign investment has exploded there in the past 20 years with little regulation or oversight from the Cambodian government.
 Specifically apparel manufacturing continues to expand and neither the government or the foreign partners who own the factories are prioritizing positive impact on the Cambodian people or Cambodia’s natural resources.
-On the other hand, there are growing numbers of social enterprises and mission-driven efforts there as well, so the opportunity we have to make a difference on the ground will be truly immediate.
+On the other hand, there are growing numbers of social enterprises and mission-driven efforts there as well, so the opportunity we have to both create and make a difference on the ground could be be truly more immediate.

 How important is it, as a designer, to get into the field?
 Did your design concept change as a result of this field visit?